sebv20/CSCI-3832-Final-Project/README.md

   Our team failed to reject the null hypothesis, finding a p-value of (BLANK) indicating that climate change sentiment on twitter is uniform across different geographies.
 Some of the interesting findings were (BLANK).

+## Reproducing Results

+To reproduce our results you will need to have an environment set up to run .ipynb files.
+You will need python downloaded as well as the packages that we listed above.
+You may have to "pip install" additional packages as well if you do not have them downloaded.

+Our repo is broken up into two sections: data and src.
+All of the data we used is in the data folder.
+In our src folder is all of our source code.

+When you go in the src folder it is split into our hydration scripts folder, main eda, and models folder.

+The twitter scraping can be reproduced by running the "twitter scraping.ipynb" file.

+In our eda folder we have a few files, "full_df_eda.ipynb" contains the most comprehensive version of our data analysis that we completed.
+You can run this file to reproduce the results as well.

+In the models folder we have our BERT and RF models.
+The final BERT model that we ran is in "bert_v2_final.ipynb".
+If attempting to reproduce, be aware that it will take several hours and be computationally expensive.
+The final RF model is in "randomForest_v2_final.ipynb".